ChrisTimperley/Wallace.jl/doc/manual/basics.rst

 Simple Populations
 ------------------

-In most cases, one may wish to use only a single deme and species, in which case one may use the ``population.simple`` model to specify the population, which effectively ignores the deme (in the eyes of the end-user) model, and acts as a simpler population.
+For simple problems, one can use the ``population.simple`` model to quickly specify a single deme population, which effectively hides the inner details of the deme model from the user.

 Complex Populations
 -------------------